Rustic Style 101

 Room with a View

-Since rustic style is all about embracing the outdoors, it’s only natural to incorporate large windows that let in plenty of sunlight and make nature itself a primary feature.
+Since rustic style is all about embracing the outdoors, it’s only natural to incorporate big picture windows that let in plenty of sunlight and make nature itself a primary feature.
 This is an especially valuable feature if your house is located in the midst of a beautiful landscape, but even if the view itself doesn’t scream “wild and rugged,” the natural light will brighten up potentially dark rooms and blur the lines between inside and outside.

 Warm and Natural Colors